neharamakanth/Passfort-Assignment/README.md

 ------------GET /documents/<title>----------------------------------------------------------------------------------------------------------------------------------------------
-1.Uncomment and send the title as parameter in---> print(get_list_of_documents('Name of your title')) 2.All the available documents of that title will be listed.
+1.Uncomment and send the title as parameter in---> print(get_list_of_documents('Name of your title')) 2.All the available versions of that title will be listed.

 -----------GET /documents/<title>/latest----------------------------------------------------------------------------------------------------------------------------------------
-1.Uncomment and send the title and True as parameters in---> print(get_list_of_documents('Name of your title',True)) 2.Latest document of that title will be listed.
+1.Uncomment and send the title and True as parameters in---> print(get_list_of_documents('Name of your title',True)) 2.Latest version of that title will be listed.